Gold: 1,342.00 0.00 Silver: 20.95 0.00

 History Suggests Price Objective of At Least $140

 By Stefan Gleason and Seth Van Brocklin

 Historical precedent coupled with current silver fundamentals point to the likelihood of an explosive super spike in the silver price and a high price plateau beyond that.
-The last super spike in silver began in 1979, after silver had risen steadily for a decade from prices below $2.00 per ounce.
-After a decade of gains, silver had been trading at around $5.50 per ounce.
+The last super spike in silver began in 1979, after silver rose steadily from a starting price below $2.00 per ounce.
+After a decade of gains, silver traded at around $5.50 per ounce.
 Just 12 months later, in January 1980, silver recorded a blow-off top at $49.45 – an incredible 800% upsurge over the course of a single year!